beyzayuksell/School-Managent-System-Web/README.md

 Thymeleaf
 Eclipse

-NOTE: You must change MySQL password in this project.
+NOTE: You must change MySQL password for your own project.